 See B.S. in Physical Education for more information.

-Teacher Education and programmatic standards are updated annually based on professional state and national requirements.
+Educator Preparation and programmatic standards are updated annually based on professional state and national requirements.

 Students interested in entering the teaching profession should take EDUC 100 during their first year and consult with a faculty member in their content area.
 Advising information will be made available each semester.